LachlanMarnham/Aragog/README.md

 multiprocessing, so I could split the requests, parsing, queuing and storage into different microservices.
 This would be better for scalability if one of these constituents is less performant than the others, for example.
 - Think more carefully about queuing/stacking the urls.
-I've implemented a pretty naive approach where I add un-clicked urls to a set and just pop from that set from as long as it's non-empty.
+I've implemented a pretty naive approach where I add un-clicked urls to a set and just pop from that set for as long as it's non-empty.
 This isn't a great way to traverse a graph, but should do fine for a first pass.
 Ideally we'd want to use a priority queue which prioritizes paths according to their distance from root.
 Then we can implement depth-first-search on top of that.
 It seems like the root is going to contain a large number of urls and that the further from root we get the more specific pages are going to get.
 If this **intuition** is correct, we can minimize the number of requests (the main constraint on performance!!!) by implementing a priority queue with a distance-from-root metric.
 As a heuristic I'm guessing that would be a nice approach at a general solution.
-- **I just realised urllib.robotparser ships with the python standard library.** Damn...
+- **I just realised urllib.robotparser ships with the python standard library.** Oops...
-Probably want to use that in v2!

 ### Set up:
 Clone the repo